blntrsz/blntrsz.blog/src/pages/posts/add-tailwind-css-to-next-js.md

 # Add the transpiled css to the app

-We need to define where Tailwind should generate the the css:
+We need to define where Tailwind should generate the css:

 ```sass
 // styles/globals.css